Ackee-Blockchain/school-of-solana/1.lesson/README.md

     anchor test
     ```
 - #### Test the project (less preferred)
-    In separate window, call:
+    In a separate terminal tab, call:
     ```bash
     solana-test-validator
     ```
-    Within the anchor project directory
+    Within the anchor project directory:

     - Build the project
         ```bash
         anchor build
         ```
-    - Run Tests without starting the local validator (as you started it manually in the step above)
+    - Run tests without starting the local validator (started it manually in the step above)
         ```bash
         anchor test --skip-local-validator
         ```